brainfurnace/postgresql-9.5-script-centos-6x64/README.md

 - Once completed, it will display the new passwords for pgadmin, root, postgres, and ssl as well as write them to an auth.txt file.

-You will need to enter the postgres password in Webmin